JamieT966/project-portfolio-1/README.md

 * The contact form has every field set to required, the form will not allow you to submit unless every field has content and one of the radio buttons has been selected.
 The email address field will not accept an invalid email format.

-* The website has been tested across all major browsers (Chrome, Firefox, Edge, Safari, etc) and across all emulated mobile devices using Google Chrome Developer Tools.
+* The website has been tested across all major browsers (Chrome, Firefox, Edge, Safari, etc) and all emulated mobile devices using Google Chrome Developer Tools.
 While testing I realised that my website was not fully responsive on very small screens, such as an iPhone 5.
 I had to add a width and max-width to resolve this.

 ## **Bugs**